-If you’re using table-stakes arguments to sell your product or pitching it like you’re the only game in town, you need to rethink differentiation.
+If you’re using table-stakes arguments to sell your product or pitching it like you’re the only game in town, you need to rethink your differentiation strategy.

-You can start with lower pricing as your competitive advantage and differentiation, but without a structural advantage, it’s not sustainable.
+You can start with the offering the lowest price, as your competitive advantage, but often times it’s just not sustainable.
 If you make price the main reason to choose you, you’re playing a fool’s game—anyone can mark down a price.
 Somebody can and will be cheaper.

 Odds are, you’ll eventually need to move upmarket as you need margins to fuel your growth and hire better people.